 How Much Does Rough Cut Lumber Cost?

-Rough-cut lumber is known to be cheaper than treated lumber.
+Rough cut lumber is known to be cheaper than treated lumber.
 However, it is quite a bit more to haul and deliver because it is heavier than treated lumber.
 But if you are picking the lumber up yourself, it will almost always be cheaper.

-The Extra Cut: Accounting For Imperfections
+Extra Cut: Accounting For Imperfections

-Whenever you calculate how much lumber you need, don’t forget to add an extra few inches.
+When you calculate how much lumber you need, don’t forget to add an extra few inches.
 Depending on how big the boards are, you can add 2-12 inches more.
 So if you need 6-inch boards, get 8-inch boards.

-This is only true for rough-cut lumber because treated lumber is usually smooth and free of large imperfections on the ends.
+This is true for rough-cut lumber because treated lumber is usually smooth and free of large imperfections on the ends.
 But rough-cut lumber often has cracks and holes on the ends that need to be sawn off.

-Checking For Imperfections In Rough Cut Lumber
+Rough Cut Lumber Imperfections

 A bow in the board is fairly self-explanatory.
 It makes the board look like a bow.
 The board will be bent and arched.
 A slight bow is hard to spot at first but can be seen by looking down the end of the board.